CodeDmitry/mingw_objc_bootstrap_test/README.md

 3. the `+ (id) alloc` of `RootObject` implementation, class_createInstance's first argument is `[self class]`, whereas it needs to be just `self`.

-Using the `main.m` of this project as a conceptional base, it is possible to write your own root objects to use for your mingw/msys2 objective c projects.
+Using the `test1.m` of this project as a conceptional base, it is possible to write your own root objects to use for your mingw/msys2 objective c projects.